- Depositions in Japan

 Travelers will also be required to present their U.S. passport, complete Japanese Embassy/Consulate visa application forms and to provide the requisite photographs.
 A photocopy of the commission or order for a U.S. consular officer to take the deposition must accompany the request.

-Special deposition visas may also be required of deposition participants other than attorneys (American stenographers, interpreters, parties, etc.).
-Inquiries should be made of the appropriate Japanese consular officer in the United States.
+Special deposition visas are required of all deposition participants, unless they are citizens of Japan or hold Japanese residence status that allows for participation in depositions.
+Inquiries should be made of the appropriate Japanese consular officer at the Japanese Embassy or a Consulate in the United States.

 Once it receives the application for the special deposition visa,